Dennisman219/ds_portfolio/portfolio.md

 ## Research Project
 ### Task definition
-TNO is a partner in the TITANIUM (Tools for the Investigation of Transactions in Underground Markets) project set up by the European Union.
+TNO is a partner in the [TITANIUM](https://www.titanium-project.eu/partners/) (Tools for the Investigation of Transactions in Underground Markets) project set up by the European Union.
 International law enforcement in intrerested in gaining insights into the transaction on the dark web.
 TNO has created the assignment to create a classifier which can take text-based content sourced from the dark web and classify this text into a category.
 This provides information about what topics are being discussed.
 Interpol has provided a list of categories to use for classification.

 We have formulated the following research question:
 ```
 How can a pipeline be created that classifies dark web text based content to a predetermined topics list?
 ```
-We have formulated the follow subquestions:
+We have formulated the following subquestions:
 ```
 - How are the darkweb forums / markets structured?
 - What labels of the dataset provided by TNO are relevant for the research?